If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST FOR YOUNG GAMERS

 If you’re a parent that’s looking for a gaming headset that will actively ensure your kids are okay, this headset from PuroGamer should be your choice, full stop.
-The headset itself has been engineered to provide crystal clear audio playback that won’t damage the hearing of young ears (it won’t go any higher than 85 dB).
+The headset itself has been engineered to provide crystal clear audio playback that won’t damage the hearing of young ears (it won’t go any higher than 85 dB, just like the previous version).
 The comfortable and sturdy fit is great for extended play sessions and works seamlessly with either PCs or game consoles.

 11. HyperX Cloud Orbit S Gaming Headset